Union County's Radio Station

 Linda Clendenin Comer

-After living in Lyman, Williamston, and Cheraw Linda came back to Union in the mid-'80s and has over 20 years of radio experience.
+After living in Lyman, Williamston, and Cheraw, Linda came back to Union in the mid-'80s and has 30 years of radio experience.
 Linda loves working with businesses to develop marketing strategies.
 She knows how important advertising is to a business and thrives on spending time individually with clients in identifying their needs.
 Her years of experience have given her the knowledge and expertise to assist clients in developing an advertising plan that can help them brand their business and succeed in the toughest of economic times.

 Mike Stevens came full circle when he returned to WBCU on September 1, 2003.